-In 2005, NIST held an invited conference [221] dedicated to reviewing the results, methods, and recommendations of its study.
-Numerous participants, both from within NIST and from other industrial and university experts, presented their findings and their impressions.
+In 2005, NIST held an invited conference [223] dedicated to reviewing the results, methods, and recommendations of its study.
+Numerous participants, from within NIST as well as other industrial and university experts, presented their findings and their impressions.
 An entire conference track was devoted to independent criticism.
 Perhaps the strongest criticism came from the engineering firm Arup, building upon the work of Dr. Usmani at the University of Edinburgh [35], as we examined previously.
-The Arup presentation [222], given by Dr. Barbara Lane, identifies a number of potential shortcomings with the NIST investigation, summarized below:
+The Arup presentation [224], given by Dr. Barbara Lane, identifies a number of potential shortcomings with the NIST investigation, summarized below: